 Infection with HIV-1: Many of the medications used to treat HIV infections affect how elbasvir – grazoprevir works and should not be taken with this medication.
 If you have been diagnosed with HIV infection, talk to your doctor before taking elbasvir – grazoprevir.

 Liver function: Liver disease or reduced liver function may cause this medication to build up in the body, causing side effects.
 This medication has not been studied for safety and effectiveness when used by people with moderately reduced liver function.
 If you have reduced liver function, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 People with moderately or severely reduced liver function should not use this medication.

 This medication has been reported to cause signs of decreased liver function.
 If you experience symptoms of liver problems such as fatigue, feeling unwell, loss of appetite, nausea, yellowing of the skin or whites of the eyes, dark urine, pale stools, abdominal pain or swelling, and itchy skin, contact your doctor immediately.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: It is not known if elbasvir – grazoprevir passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+If you are breast-feeding and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children.